Effective Advising in Complex Contexts: Enabling sustainable peace

 The global edition of this professional development course consists in a five-day workshop complemented by three live online sessions (pre- and post-course) and supplemented by background reading and individual preparation.

 A team of three experienced facilitators guide ~20 participants from around the world to take a step back from their day-to-day work environments.
-The course guides participants to reflect on their individual roles, their effectiveness as advisors, and to analyse their own perception of how change happens.
-This includes a reflection on ‘insider-outsider’ roles, and the various relationships between international, national, local and regional actors, which are key in current wider aid sector debates around shifting power to national and local stakeholders.
+The course guides participants to reflect on their individual roles, their effectiveness as advisors, and to analyse their own perception of how change happens within shifting power dynamics.

 Interpeace’s interactive and practice-oriented methodology provides a space for professionals to reflect on their personal professional practice and behaviours, take a fresh look at advisory challenges and tackle these more consciously and creatively using practical frameworks.